8 easy tips for how to style a bookshelf to perfection! Get a designer look that is styled beautifully with these expert tips and examples.

 Ensure that you create an overall balanced look from side to side and top to bottom.
 You might have to stand back to assess whether you’ve achieved balance and adjust if necessary.

 Tip: For very tall bookcases in spaces with high or vaulted ceilings, use larger pieces on the top shelves to ensure that they can be seen.
 For standard ceilings, use the larger pieces on the bottom shelves; otherwise, larger pieces on the top feel as if they are looming over you or as if they will fall on you.

 8. Use Decorative Storage

-Bonus: Empty space is okay!
+Bonus: Empty space (known as white space in the industry) is okay!
 Sometimes, we feel the need to fill every inch of a shelf so that we don’t waste space, but this often leads to the bookcase looking cluttered.
 Leaving a bit of empty space here and there throughout the bookcase helps to keep it looking more organized and intentional.

 I hope this gave you some good ideas for how to style a bookshelf!
 Happy styling!